grafana/k6-docs/src/data/markdown/docs/01 guides/03 Results visualization/NewRelic.md

 ---
 title: "New Relic"
-excerpt: "The New Relic integration allows visualising load test results and correlation with your New Relic telemetry data, create and share reports, and alert on k6 telemetry."
+excerpt: "The New Relic integration allows visualizing load test results and correlation with your New Relic telemetry data, create and share reports, and alert on k6 telemetry."
 ---

 k6 can send telemetry data to [New Relic](https://newrelic.com/) through the New Relic [StatsD integration](https://docs.newrelic.com/docs/integrations/host-integrations/host-integrations-list/statsd-monitoring-integration-version-2).
 Within New Relic you can find your k6 performance data alongside your real users data and server side performance.
-This data can be visualised in dashboards and shared with colleagues, used to compare load impact with system performance, and alert on metrics too.
+This data can be visualized in dashboards and shared with others, used to compare load impact with system performance, and alert on metrics too.

 This guide covers running the New Relic integration:

 - Run the New Relic StatsD integration
 - Run the k6 test
-- Visualise k6 telemetry in New Relic
+- Visualize k6 telemetry in New Relic

 ## Run the New Relic StatsD integration